unconed/mathbox/docs/api.md

 * `each(function (node) { ... })` - Iterate over a selection's nodes in document order and discard the return values.
 * `map(function (node) { return ... })` - Iterate over a selection's nodes in document order and return the resulting values as an array.
 * `eq(i)` - Select the i'th node where i is a 0-indexed number of the node in question.
+* `toMarkup()` - Return a string version of the DOM nodes in this selection, without console styling.